 “The Word which came to Jeremiah from the Lord, when Nebuchadnezzar king of Babylon and all his army, all the kingdoms of the earth under his dominion, and all the people, fought against Jerusalem and all its cities, saying, ‘Thus says the Lord, the God of Israel: go and speak to Zedekiah king of Judah and tell him, thus says the Lord: behold, I will give this city into the hand of the king of Babylon, and he shall burn it with fire.
 And you shall not escape from his hand but shall surely be taken and delivered into his hand; your eyes shall see the eyes of the king of Babylon, he shall speak with you face to face, and you shall go to Babylon.’”
 Jeremiah 34:1-3

 Have you ever been the bearer of bad news to a person who is in-charge of an already failing operation?
-Jeremiah gave King Zedekiah the bad news first.
+Jeremiah had bad news for King Zedekiah.
 The city will be conquered.
 It will be burned down.
-You will have a face to face eye to eye with him who hates you.
+Zedekiah shall come face to face with the King of Babylon.

 Amidst tribulation, the Lord did provide some good news for Zedekiah...